 Orientation program for international students

-The dates of the introductory events for the winter term 2020/21 in your faculties will probably be available from the beginning of August 2020 on the respective course page.
+The dates of the introductory events in your faculty will probably be available from the beginning of March 2021 on the respective course page.
 Example course of study Psychology: Uni Kassel -> Studium -> Bachelor study courses -> Psychology -> Introduction and start of study

 Whether by bus, train, bicycle or on foot, you have a few possibilities to come to the university: